Up to the Phylogenetics main page

 circletree + cladecolors + a + s

-OK, we should adjust the labels so they’re not overlapping the grouping arcs, and let’s hide the legend as it is really not adding anything:
+:large_blue_diamond: OK, it is clear that we should adjust the labels so they’re not overlapping the grouping arcs, and let’s hide the legend as it is really not adding anything:

 a <-geom_cladelabel(node=amphipyrinae_clade, label="Amphipyrinae", offset.text=0.1)